bnaegel/multivalued_component_tree/README.md

 # Multivalued component-trees

-This repository contains the code for the paper "New algorithms for multivalued component-trees" by Nicolas Passat, Romain Perrin, Jimmy Francy Randrianasoa, Camille Kurtz, and Benoît Naegel.
-The paper is available at ...
+This repository contains the code for the paper *New algorithms for multivalued component-trees* by Nicolas Passat, Romain Perrin, Jimmy Francy Randrianasoa, Camille Kurtz, and Benoît Naegel.

 ## Installation